json-schema-org/json-schema-spec/proposals/propertyDependencies.md

 OpenAPI solves this problem with the `discriminator` keyword.
-However, their approach is more oriented toward code generation concerns, is poorly specified when it comes to validation, and is couple to OpenAPI concepts that don't exist is JSON Schema.
-Therefore, it's necessary to define something new rather than adopt `discriminator`.
+However, their approach is more oriented toward code generation concerns, is poorly specified when it comes to validation, and is coupled to OpenAPI concepts that don't exist is JSON Schema.
+Therefore, it's necessary to define something new rather than adopt or redefine `discriminator`.

 ### Solution